lyramakesmusic/musicgen-demucs-gradio/README.md

 Gradio UI for [this colab](https://colab.research.google.com/drive/1Dlo3Jb8193GAWZZzYPF1IPG7h8fiAtKG)

-I wish you luck installing this environment.
+I wish you luck installing this cuda environment.
 Here are a few of the commands I had to run (in order!) to get it to work:

 ```
 pip install gradio openai